In this article:

 Calculates the forecasted value for the given index by analyzing the linear regression trend in the given cell range, data array, or comma-delimited list of values.
 The data parameter should contain a range of values.
 The index parameter indicates which index (e.g. period) you want to forecast.
 If index is higher than the number of periods in the data, the result will be the forecasted future value for that given period.
 If index is smaller than the number of periods in the data, the result will be the intersecting past value in that given period.

 The time parameter is optional and can contain a numeric time series (e.g. 1, 2, 3 etc) in a cell range, data array, or comma-delimited list of values.
-If not given, the time pattern is assumed to be sequential, starting at 1 with increments of 1.
+If not given, the data is assumed to be evenly distributed over time, and the time pattern will start at 1 with increments of 1.

 FORECAST(data, index, time)